GuillermoX/My-First-3D-Renderer/README.md

   This is due to the simple depth calculus done to sort the triangles.
 Each triangle has a depth assigned based on the arithmetic mean of the three vertices depth which is very imprecise.
 - Only vertices, faces and textures UV information from .obj is interpreted.
-- For the moment, textures have to be codified in an array of 4 bytes per position.
-Each position represents a color codified as: Alpha, Blue, Green, Red.
-Each color channel and alpha is 1 byte.
-Alpha channel is depreciated.
-  I want to add the possibility to use a PNG texture file.
 - To change the texture, is necessary to manually change the texture.c file from source directory.
 In future I'll add the possibility to specify the texture file without manipulating the code.
 - FPS drop when getting too close to the model with texture.
 This is because of the simple and inefficient method of using a for loop to raster each pixel of the triangles.

 ## Dependencies:
-- The program uses the SDL2 library to create and paint pixels on the screen.
+- SDL2 library: Create and paint pixels on the screen.
 It's also used to catch the keys to control de camera.
+- libpng: Read PNG texture file.

 ## Development enviroment:
 - Language and version: C99